 Evan Sandhoefner — graduated from Harvard in 2017 with a degree in economics and computer science.
 He worked as a program manager at Microsoft for a short time before leaving to pursue EA work directly.
 For now, he’s independently studying a wide range of EA-relevant topics, with a particular interest in consciousness.

 Alexandr Nil — “I came to know and embrace effective altruism through the writings of David Pearce.
 Alas I’m in the Hotel only for ten days – an official “vacation” from my earning-to-give software developer job in Berlin.
 While I’m here, I’m finishing a project proposal related to Pearce’s Abolitionist Project, working on a blog-post draft, deciding whether and how to switch to ~direct EA work (including considering the Hotel Manager role), continue volunteering for LEAN’s editorial team and experience a better way of living an EA life in general.”

 Alexandra Johnson — “I’m a current graduate student and researcher with an interest in policy and operations.
 I’ve been involved with effective altruism for the past 3 years or so.
 I have a degree in engineering and I’m currently in an operations role with Convergence Analysis, focused on existential risk strategy, while also working at Lawrence Berkeley National Laboratory on health related topics.
 Previously, my research work has spanned health and animal welfare.”

-Saulius Šimčikas is a Research Analyst at Rethink Priorities, mostly working on topics related to animal welfare.
-Previously, he was a research intern at Animal Charity Evaluators, organised Effective Altruism events in the UK and Lithuania, and earned to give as a programmer.
-Living in the hotel helps him focus on work.
+Saulius Šimčikas — a Research Analyst at Rethink Priorities, mostly working on topics related to animal welfare.
+Previously, he was a research intern at Animal Charity Evaluators, organized Effective Altruism events in the UK and Lithuania, and earned to give as a programmer.
+Living in the hotel helped him him to focus on work.